CumulusNetworks/docs/content/cumulus-netq-415/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{<tab "NetQ CLI" >}}

-Using the `suppress_until` option allows you to prevent the rule from being applied for a designated amout of time (in seconds).
-When this time has passed, the rule is automatically reenabled.
+Using the `suppress_until` option allows you to prevent the rule from being applied for a designated amount of time (in seconds).
+After this time period has elapsed, the rule is automatically reenabled.

 To suppress a rule, run: